s-h-a-d-o-w/mike-force/README.md

 # mike-force

-Mike Force is here to help you ensure that your microphone settings on Windows stick.
+Mike Force lurks in a tray icon to help you ensure that your microphone settings on Windows stick (also keep it unmuted if you want to).
 He e.g. defends the (partially) disabled against attacks by Nuance's dragon. 😉

 ## Other tools

 Inspired by (and some code fragments from): https://github.com/wolfinabox/Windows-Mic-Volume-Locker

-But I also needed the ability to keep the microphone unmuted.
+But Mike Force also has the ability to **keep the microphone unmuted**.
 Something that wouldn't work well with `infi.systray` (see *Architectural decisions*).
 And running `nircmd` repeatedly didn't seem ideal (laptop battery usage - although the difference is admittedly probably negligible...) to me.

 While this tool is larger, actually running it is more efficient (these values were measured using the .exe files, at an interval of 0.1s):